jimbokun/Persist/README.md

 * implement initialize to retrieve all related Saveable objects,
 * implement saveRelated to save all related Saveable objects.

-See BudgetModel.swift for more examples.
+See BudgetModel.swift for examples.

 ## History

 This is a port of a persistence layer I wrote for a RubyMotion budgeting application.

 In the Ruby version, more of the persistence logic was implemented using reflection.
-I tried to achieve the same thing in Swift, but found there were limits to Swift's reflection capabilities relative to Ruby.
+I tried to achieve the same thing in Swift, but  there are limits to Swift's reflection capabilities relative to Ruby.
+For example, the Mirror API allows for reflecting over properties and reading their values, but not writing them.

 The solution I ended up with was the Saveable protocol described above, which requires explicit methods for retrieving and saving related objects.

-I am curious if there is a way to eliminate the intialize and saveRelated methods entirely, but I haven't yet discovered one.

 ## Database Design